hardingadonis/hardingadonis/README.md

 </h1>

 ## 📌 About me
-- 🎓 I'm just a normal student at FPT University QN AI Campus.
+- 🎓 I'm just a normal student at FPT University Quy Nhơn AI Campus.
 - 🔮 I'm want to become a software engineer.
 - ❤️ Coding, writing novels, listening EDM and anything about code.